 Good news!
-A borrower of student loans is eligible to deduct as much as $2,500 each year for interest paid on a student loan.
-The loan must be a qualified education loan and used to pay for qualified higher education expenses, like tuition, fees, room and board).Tax credits, also referred to as education tax benefits, can be claimed by students and families for a number of eligible expenses.
-These include interest paid on federal and private student loans, in addition to tuition, fees, books, supplies, transportation, etc. According to the IRS, you are allowed to deduct the interest that is paid on a qualified student loan regardless of your payment plan.
+A borrower of student loans may be eligible to deduct up to $2,500 each year for interest paid on a student loan.
+The loan must be a qualified education loan and used to pay for qualified higher education expenses, like tuition, fees, room and board.

 *By definition, Federal PLUS loans are a type of unsubsidized loan.
 This program is distinguished here to emphasize how the Federal PLUS Loan differs from the Federal Direct Unsubsidized Loan.

 **There are restrictions on personal expenses that may be paid with these funds.